chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/schema/index-reference.md

 #### embedding_function

 Optional embedding function to automatically generate embeddings.
+When provided, embeddings are generated from the `#document` field.
 If not provided, you must supply embeddings manually when adding data.

 #### source_key

-The metadata field to source vectors from for auto-embedding.
-Default is `"#document"`.
+Reserved for future use.
+Currently, vector embeddings are always sourced from `#document` when using an embedding function.

 #### hnsw